top of page

 No time to write

-To writer's knowledge, neither Orr, Wilbur, Jackson Wellsprings, nor Sierra Hot Springs have ever written their histories in any published form. see Other Resorts This, though some are older than Stewart's and possibly even richer in lore (and for sure less tragic).
+To writer's knowledge, neither Orr, Wilbur, Jackson Wellsprings, nor Sierra Hot Springs have ever written their histories in published form. see Other Resorts This, though some are older than Stewart's and possibly even richer in lore (and for sure less tragic).
 Possibly both Orr and Wilbur were stagecoach rest stops in the later 1800s.
 One wonders if maybe Black Bart liked to unwind with a good mineral soak amid the redwoods at Orr after his latest Wells Fargo stage holdup.

 Perhaps it's not so much a mystery after all that there's never been a book written on Stewart Springs.